Naproxen is available on prescription as tablets or as a liquid that you drink. You can buy it without a prescription

 What if I take too much?

 If you take too many naproxen tablets by accident, you're more likely to get some of the common side effects.
-If this happens, contact your doctor straight away.
+Contact your doctor straight away.

 Like all medicines, naproxen can cause side effects although not everyone gets them.

 Common side effects

 Common side effects of naproxen happen in more than 1 in 100 people and include:

 - ringing in the ears